xeniaqian94/trec-cast-tools/Readme.md

 ## How to use

 1. `cd` into `src/main/python`
-1. Create and Activate a Python Virtual Environment using `python3 -m venv env` then `source env/bin/activate`
+1. Create and Activate a Python Virtual Environment using `python3 -m venv env` then `source env/bin/activate` (for my case, `cd /fs/clip-quiz/xinq/trec-cast-tools/src/main/python/` then work...)
 2. Install the dependencies using `pip install -r requirements.txt`

 ### Creating the Trecweb scripts: